 The second reason is because it’s output impedance is so low (less than 0.5).
 This also essentially means that the HA-2 will work with nearly everything you throw at it.

-How much power does the HD600 need?
+How much power does the HD600 need from an amp?
 20mW to be exact.
 The HA-2 provides 30mW into 300 Ohm, so it just makes the cut here.
 Learn more:Sennheiser HD 600 Review.

 You can see that 300 Ohms is just about the ceiling for this amp.
 Being that I wasn’t familiar with the specs, I honestly did not think that the 600’s would sound their best out of the HA-2.
 I was proven wrong overwhelmingly.